themesberg/flowbite-icons/README.md

 ## Laravel & Blade support

-Thanks to the open-source community you can now also install and use the Flowbite Icons collection inside a Laravel project as Blade components based on the [Flowbite Blade Icons](https://github.com/ncoo-dev/blade-flowbite-icons) repository built by Dom Thomas.
+Thanks to the open-source community you can now also install and use the Flowbite Icons collection inside a Laravel project as Blade components based on the [Flowbite Blade Icons](https://github.com/ncoo-dev/blade-flowbite-icons) repository built by [Dominique Thomas](https://github.com/domthomas-dev).

 ## Installation